pcp2003/EarthquakeMonitor/README.md

 # Earthquake Monitor

-Backend system for collecting, storing, and exposing earthquake data from the USGS public API.
+Full-stack system for collecting, storing, and visualizing earthquake data from the USGS public API.

 This project retrieves earthquake events from the USGS API, stores them in a PostgreSQL database, and exposes them through a REST API built with FastAPI.
+A modern Angular frontend provides an intuitive interface for viewing and filtering earthquake data.
 The system features both manual and automatic ingestion: a manual endpoint for quick testing and a background scheduler for continuous synchronization.
 The sync interval is configurable in the code.
 A 5-minute interval was tested based on USGS statistics, but this is not a production recommendation.

 > **For detailed information about architectural and design decisions, see [docs/DESIGN_DECISIONS.md](docs/DESIGN_DECISIONS.md)**

 ## Features

+### Backend
 * Automatic ingestion of earthquake data at a configurable interval (default is 1 minute for testing)
 * Manual data pull endpoint (`POST /api/v1/earthquakes/ManualSync`)
 * REST API with pagination and advanced filtering (`GET /api/v1/earthquakes/list`)